pymc-devs/pytensor/doc/sandbox/how_to_make_ops.rst

 It is not always obvious what should be a parameter and what should be an input.
 For example, a generic indexing Op could take a list and an index as graph inputs, whereas a specific indexing Op could have an index parameter, so you could have a specialized Op instance to fetch the nth element of a list, where n is known statically. [*Could you give some advice about the relative tradeoffs of having something as a parameter and something as an input?*]

-Examples of parameterized Ops in aesara:
+Examples of parameterized Ops in pytensor:
   ``Broadcast(<scalar op>, <inplace?>)``
     upgrades an op that works on scalars so it works on tensors.
 Can work inplace or not.
   ``Reduce(<scalar op>, <axes>)``